Figure 1. Position of the sun in different seasons

 This heat cannot entirely pass back through the solid glass because most of the heat becomes trapped between the two panes and some is absorbed by the panes of glass.
 That heat is also transferred by convection and some is re-radiated back through the second pane into the room, some remains trapped and some is radiated through the first pane to the outside (see Figure 10).

-That is why we need the ESSDA database to calculate the way this energy is reflected and transmitted.
-The simplified formulae for the calculations for external, internal and midpane blinds are specified in EN ISO 50022/1 and analysed in Solar Shading for Low Energy Buildings (13).
+That is why we need the ES-SDA database to calculate the way this energy is reflected and transmitted.
+The simplified formulae for the calculations for external, internal and midpane blinds are specified in EN ISO 52022/1 and analysed in Solar Shading for Low Energy Buildings (13).

 Figure 10.
 Solar radiation transmission and interaction with different object

-The industry standard for gtot comparisons is reference glazing C from EN 14501 which is for double glazing with low-e glass as this is the minimum level of glazing for a new build design.
+The industry standard for gtot comparisons is reference glazing C from EN 14501 which is for double glazing with low-e glass this has been selected as the minimum level of glazing for a new build design.

 The g-value, also called solar factor, is the total solar energy transmittance through a building element.
 The symbol g is the solar factor of the glazing alone while gtot is the solar factor of the combination of a glazing and a solar protection device.